rvralph803/Squad44-Magic-Mortar/README.md

 - F4           - Set a target
 - F5           - Clear all targets
 - UP / Down    - Change dispersion by 50m
+- Shift + INS  - Reboots the calculator entirely

 =========== Future Development ===========

+- Modifying how the dispersion adjustments are displayed for easier use
 - Line based firing with "next in line" feedback
 - CTRL + Click based target setting
 - Visual pips on the mortar reticle that show target Mil and Angle
+- Chat text scraping to allow teammates to request mortar targets by calling out their keypad.
+For example "FOB on A14-7-2" would autogenerate a new target based off of the chat to target that fob.